jarviscanada/jarvis_data_eng_KelvinDuong/core_java/grep/README.md

 The application was dockerized and the image was uploaded to Docker Hub publicly.
 It can be retrieved and ran by a user.

 # Improvement
 1.Implement remaining grep option such as case insensitive, number of lines, etc.
 2.Allow different types of outputs.
 It could show information such as the file name and line number.
-3.An option to display the output in stdout instead of writing to a file
+3.An option to display the output in stdout instead of writing to a file.